rh-ty-blog/rh-ty-blog.github.io/docs/_posts/2025-11-17-Aoibhe_O_Connor.markdown

 ### Wednesday, November 19th ###

 Today was my third day at Red Hat's Transition Year Programme.
 I arrived as usual at 09:20 to sign in at the reception and took my seat for our daily stand-up.
 During this time, everyone was given an opportunity to share their thoughts on the previous day, with most of us mentioning tasks such as GitHub, Python and the 'Crack A Million Passwords' activity.

+After our daily stand-up, James gave us a really interesting presentation about the history of computing.
+He discussed the evolution of technology and prompted us to think about what technology might be available in the future.
+He also told us about many of the different jobs that are available to those who study computer science, which I found very useful and encouraged me to further consider studying computer science at university.
+Overall, James provided us with lots of facts and advice that I will carry with me beyond this week at Red Hat.

+Later on, Grainne gave us a presentation on Bash.
+She made this experience very fun by making us match the command to the definition in pairs.
+We were taught the basic terminology of Bash and put our knowledge to practice in the terminal.